openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_learner.rst

 ---------------

 A complete rewrite of the learner profile experience was completed during this time.
-The new experience is powered by a `new micro frontend`__ and the latest version of our `Paragon component library`_.
+The new experience is powered by a `new micro-frontend`__ and the latest version of our `Paragon component library`_.
 If configured, this new experience provides improved visibility controls and new optional fields that can be shown on the profile.